States with High vs Low Affection for Their Residents - Dallas - 1

 4. Louisiana (Louisiana)

-27% of residents gave a positive rating for their state.
+27% of residents gave positive ratings for their state.

 5. Michigan (Michigan), New Mexico (New Mexico), New Jersey (New Jersey)